donmezkutay/visjobs/README.md

 ## Installation

 - git clone https://github.com/donmezk/visjobs
-- Clone in the same directory code is written
+- Clone in the same directory code is written.

 ### Some example about how to use Visjobs

-- importing dependencies
+- importing dependencies.
 ```python

 from visjobs.datas import get_data